MrMyastan/CountryRoads/README.md

 - [ ] maybe a list homes feature?
 - [x] tab completion
 - [x] store by UUID?
+- [x] system for limiting number of homes
-- [ ] system for limiting number of homes? an api for that?
-If making an api for it is possible?
+- [ ] api for players number of remaining homes
 - [x] put a little color in the error messages
 - [ ] ~~error messages: gordon ramsay edition mode~~
 - [x] see if i can switch to just set and list instead of extra list in tab completion